otim22/Laravel-mimic/README.md

 # Laravel-mimic

-This a basic usable php framework that mimics laravel framework.
+This is a basic usable php framework that mimics laravel framework.